 FAQ

-Q. How big should the Recovery partition be?
+Q. How big should the Recovery (WinRE) partition be?

 A. Aim for at least 750 MB–1 GB.
-Windows features and WinRE updates have grown over time; a generous size reduces future failures.
+Windows features and security updates for WinRE have grown over time, so giving it extra room reduces the risk of future update failures.

 Q. Can I delete files inside the Recovery partition to free space?

-A. Don’t.
-It’s not designed for manual cleanup, and deleting files can break recovery features.
-Expanding or recreating the partition is the correct fix.
+A. No. The Recovery partition is not designed for manual cleanup, and deleting files there can break reset/repair features.
+The correct fix is to expand or recreate the partition.

 Q. Disk Management won’t let me extend the Recovery partition.
 Why?

-A. It can only extend into adjacent free space on the right.
-If the unallocated block isn’t next to it, use a third-party tool to move partitions first, or use the recreate method.
+A. Disk Management can only extend into adjacent unallocated space on the right-hand side of a partition.
+If the free space is elsewhere, you’ll need a third-party tool to move partitions, or you can use the advanced “recreate WinRE” method instead.

 Summary (What You Accomplished)

-- Safely expanded the Recovery partition (or recreated it) to prevent update failures.
+- Safely expanded or recreated the Recovery (WinRE) partition so Windows can update it correctly.

 ✔️You might also find these helpful: